What Is My Business Worth?

 Business valuation is an art not a science.
 Valuations are subject to the appraiser's judgment, skill and quality of methodology.
 There are several standards of value for businesses, i.e., different values.

-Fair Market Value - The price at which the property would change hands between a willing buyer and a willing seller when the former is not under any compulsion to buy and the latter is not under any compulsion to sell, both parties having reasonable knowledge of the relevant facts.
+Fair Market Value - The True Market place: The price at which the property would change hands between a willing buyer and a willing seller when the former is not under any compulsion to buy and the latter is not under any compulsion to sell, both parties having reasonable knowledge of the relevant facts.

 Intrinsic Value - Stock values that investors would consider